 Facts About Raccoons

 Raccoons are mammals belonging to the Procyonidae family, that have gray or brown fur.
 They are natives of North America and are found in both wild and urban areas.
+When raccoons have become too close for comfort in urban areas, professional raccoon management is necessary to prevent animal damage to homes.
 The following are some facts about raccoons.

 They Are Omnivorous